Naturally, Fight Indigestion?

 You can use fennel leaves to make tea by using 1-1.5 teaspoons in boiling 6 oz. cup of water.

-While this herb may be a bit confusing due to its spice, research show that the oral use of cayenne can help reduce indigestion as they produce sensations that don’t cause actual damage to ulcers.
+While this herb may be a bit confusing due to its spice, research shows that the oral use of cayenne can help reduce indigestion as they produce sensations that don’t cause actual damage to ulcers.
 Using capsaicin orally will help reduce discomfort and play a significant role in improving bloat, pain, and nausea.

 You can use cayenne in dosages of 1.0 g orally before meals three times a day.